Positive Money: History

 In 2016 Positive money founder Ben Dyson joined the Bank of England as a researcher, and he continued to work on Central Bank Digital Currency.
+In 2020, he joined the Bank for International Settlements and works on Project Nexus cross-border payment systems.

-Early 2021, Positive money won a major victory with the announcement that the Bank of England would be given the remit to green its corporate quantitative easing programme.
+In early 2021, Positive Money claimed a major policy victory when the Bank of England announced it would incorporate environmental considerations in its corporate quantitative easing programme, aligning with Positive Money's advocacy for "green monetary policy."

 Proposals

 Sovereign money

 Positive Money's historical backbone proposal is to introduce a "sovereign money system".
 Under such a reform, private banks would be deprived from their ability to create money by extending credit into the economy.
 In turn, the Bank of England would regain the monopoly over money creation, by financing the government's budget (monetary financing) or distributing a citizens' dividend ("helicopter money").
-The group however refutes any affiliation with Modern Monetary Theory.
+While some Positive Money advocates also endorse Modern Monetary Theory, MMT claims that money is already issued as sovereign currency.

 Although Positive Money's proposal is similar to full-reserve banking or narrow banking, it differs in the sense that it would merge bank deposits and central bank money.
 As explained by former Positive Money researcher Frank van Lerven, "Under a Sovereign Money system, there is no longer a split circulation of money, just one integrated quantity of money circulating among banks and non-banks alike."
 According to former ECB Vice-president Vitor Constancio, Positive Money's proposal "would not create enough funding for investment and growth."